Lysander Name Meaning: Origin and Significance

 • Lysander Spooner: An American political philosopher, abolitionist, and legal theorist who lived from 1808 to 1887.
 He is best known for his work on natural law and for his opposition to slavery and the state.

-See also Noor Name Meaning: Discover the Origins and Significance of the Name Noor
+See also Sonya Name Meaning: Discover the Origin and Significance of the Name

 In addition to these individuals, there have been several other notable people throughout history who have been named Lysander.
 For example, there was a famous Spartan military leader named Lysander who lived in ancient Greece and was known for his victories over the Athenian navy.
 There have also been several athletes, musicians, and actors who have been given the name Lysander over the years.